 (Gospel Herald, 21 Jul 1927)

-According to the census, Lydia is working as a nurse and renting a room in the home of her second cousin, Isaiah Rickert, on “Mennonite Road” in Doylestown Township.
-Her marital status is given as widowed, but this was probably a mistake on the part of the census taker.
-It’s unlikely that Lydia identified herself as widowed.
-She gave her maiden name.
+Lydia appears in the U.S. census, working as a nurse and renting a room in the home of her second cousin, Isaiah Rickert, on “Mennonite Road” in Doylestown Township.
+Her marital status is given as widowed.

 1938 July 4